bergercookie/syncall/README.md

 ## Troubleshooting

-Having trouble installing or using the tool?
+* Having trouble installing or using the tool?
 Take a look at either the continuous-integration configuration or the unittsests for the installation steps or the recommended way of using the python code respectively.
+* Something doesn't work?
+Does the script fail midway through?
+  * Record the problem and report it in the ISSUES page.
+Include as much information as possible so that I can reproduce it.
+  * Clean the configuration file.
+By default that's going to be `$HOME/.config/taskw_gcal_sync`

+      `rm -rf ~/.config/taskw_gcal_sync`
+  * Remove the corresponding Google Calendar
+  * Rerun synchronisation from scratch

 ## Self Promotion